espressif/arduino-esp32/docs/source/api/adc.rst

 analogReadResolution
 ^^^^^^^^^^^^^^^^^^^^

-This function is used to set the resolution of analogRead return value.
+This function is used to set the resolution of ``analogRead`` return value.
 Default is 12 bits (range from 0 to 4096) for all chips except ESP32S3 where default is 13 bits (range from 0 to 8192).
 When different resolution is set, the values read will be shifted to match the given resolution.

 Range is 1 - 16 .The default value will be used, if this function is not used.

-.. note:: For ESP32 resolution between 9 and 12 will change ADC hardware resolution.
+.. note:: For the ESP32, the resolution is between 9 to12 and it will change the ADC hardware resolution.
 Else value will be shifted.

 .. code-block:: arduino